Anonymization for Skeleton Action Recognition: Introduction

 This work aims to develop a framework that can anonymize skeleton datasets while preserving critical action features for recognition.
 To this end, we propose a minimax framework to anonymize the skeletons.
 With RGB-video datasets, object detection followed by blurring or inpainting with pre-trained generative models is often employed to anonymize datasets~\cite{yang2021study,hukkelaas2019deepprivacy}.
 However, these methods cannot be directly applied to the skeleton dataset.

 The minimax framework consists of an anonymizer network with two sub-networks designed to predict action and private information.
 The anonymizer removes private information from skeletons, and then the output skeleton is fed into action and privacy classifiers separately.
 We maximize the accuracy of the action classifier while minimizing the identifiability of private information with the other classifier.
 In addition, we enforce the anonymized skeleton similar to the original one to make sure they are visually indistinguishable from each other.
-An adversarial learning algorithm is proposed to solve the minimax problem.
+To solve the minimax problem, we propose an adversarial learning algorithm.
 Experimental results show that the proposed algorithm results in an effective anonymizer.

-We summarize our contributions as follows: \begin{itemize} \item We empirically show potential privacy leakage from widely-used skeleton datasets such as NTU60~\cite{shahroudy2016ntu} and ETRI-activity3D\cite{jang2020etri}. \item We develop a skeleton anonymization network based on action and sensitive variable classifiers. \item We propose a learning algorithm based on the adversarial learning method to anonymize skeletons. \item We show that the anonymized skeletons are more robust to privacy leakage while still enjoying high action recognition accuracy. \end{itemize}
+We summarize our contributions as follows: \begin{itemize} \item We empirically show potential privacy leakage from widely-used skeleton datasets such as NTU60~\cite{shahroudy2016ntu} and ETRI-activity3D\cite{jang2020etri}. \item We develop a skeleton anonymization network based on action and sensitive variable classifiers. \item We propose a learning algorithm based on the adversarial learning method to anonymize skeletons. \item We show that the anonymized skeletons are more robust to privacy leakage while still enjoying high action recognition accuracy.